cheind/gae-progress/clients/python-gapi/ReadMe.md

 > pip install --upgrade google-api-python-client
 ```

 To use the client you need to supply your API key as command line parameter.
-An API key is generated automatically for your when you first sign in to the web app of [gae-progress](../../Readme.md).
+An API key is generated automatically for your when you first sign in to the web app of **gae-progress**.
 You can find and update your API key in the `Profile`.

 To create a new progress navigate to `clients/python-gapi` and run
 ```